Wittelab/orchid/README.md

 To-date, many regulatory and coding features of the human genome have been cataloged.
 If we gather enough biological data to annotate mutations found in a tumor genome, we may be able to understand the mutatinal process in cancer.
 For development and publication of this sofware, we used quite a few public biological databases ([see here](https://web.archive.org/web/20190109010853/http://wittelab.ucsf.edu/orchid); **Note:** This page is now archived).
 In practice, any can be used.

-Here's an example.
-If we arrange a set of mutations from a tumor in rows and corresponding feature values in columns, a mutational profile can be created and visualized:
+Here's an example of a mutational profile:
 ![Mutational Profile](images/mutational_profiles.png)

+Mutations are arranged in rows and corresponding feature values in columns.
 The values here are normalized and colored white to orange (low to high).
-There is also a final column of sample labels, which is ultimately what we're interested in predicting. **NOTE:** You may notice a lot of correlated feature vectors.
+There is also a final column of sample labels, which is ultimately used for training and validation. **NOTE:** You may notice a lot of correlated feature vectors.
 Before training a ML model, its important to remove any feature correlation.

 # Getting Started